simplesurance/baur/README.md

    - create the tables in the database by running the SQL-script `storage/postgres/migrations/0001.up.sql`

-2. Run `baur appinit` in your application directories to create an `.app.toml` file.
+2. Run `baur apps init` in your application directories to create an `.app.toml` file.
    Every application that is build via `baur` must have an `.app.toml` file.